How To Open A Roth IRA

 On this page, we have articulated the benefits of opening a Roth IRA, the differences between a traditional IRA and a Roth IRA, and information on how to open a Roth IRA as well as the best places to do it.

 For most of you, a Roth IRA makes more sense in the long run as you will end up with more money for retirement.
 The taxes takes place on the front-end which means smaller values are taxed.
-However, we don’t all have the luxury viewing the “long run” when we need access to money now.
+However, we don’t all have the luxury of the “long run” perspective when we need access to money now.
 If this is the case, the traditional IRA may make more sense.

 Saving for retirement is important.
 Now that you know how to open a Roth IRA, go do it and make that first deposit.
 You will then be well on your way to a well-financed retirement!